jbakse/avalanche/data.md

 > `./scripts/push_mongo_local.sh`

 This script will drop all the info in your database, and load the information found in the local `dump` folder.

+## Moving Data from Servers

+The `.scripts` folder als has scripts that will push and pull data to the stanging and production servers.